AP sources: Cowboys, Lawrence agree on $105 million contract

+Getting an agreement before the draft means Lawrence can participate in offseason activities, pending shoulder surgery.
+There was a strong likelihood that Lawrence, who turns 27 late this month, would have stayed away from the team without a contract.

+The total value of the contract trails only Chicago’s Khalil Mack ($141 million) and Von Miller of Denver ($114 million) among edge rushers.
+Both are three-time All-Pros.
+While Lawrence has been to the past two Pro Bowls, he’s still looking for his first All-Pro nod.

-The 26-year-old Lawrence played on a $17.1 million franchise tag last season.
-He recorded his second straight double-digit season in sacks with 10½ after finishing tied for second in the NFL in 2017 with 14½ sacks.
+Lawrence earned $17.1 million under the tag last season after finishing tied for second in the NFL with 14½ sacks in 2017.
+He had another double-digit season with 10½ last year, and is considered one of the better run defenders among pass rushers.

 The deal comes about a week after Dallas acquired defensive end Robert Quinn in a trade with Miami.
 Quinn figures to start opposite Lawrence unless Randy Gregory is reinstated from his fourth substance-abuse suspension.